medhachaitanya/Pure-Battery-Analytics/README.md

 # Pure Battery Add On Setup
 This is the repository containing the Pure Battery System Tray Add-on application files.

-You may download the original Pure Battery Analytics application from [Microsoft Store.](https://www.microsoft.com/en-us/p/pure-battery-analytics/9nblggh4x4k3?activetab=pivot:overviewtab)
+# Install the add-on from the [Microsoft Store](https://www.microsoft.com/store/productId/9N3HDTNCF6Z8)

-# How to install ?
+# How to install manually?

 * Download the zip file from [Latest](https://github.com/medhachaitanya/PureBatteryAddOnSetup/tree/master/Latest) folder, extract it and run the setup file.
 * Extract the zip